Bad decision? You’re not alone, but let’s try to avoid making the same mistake again…

 But please ask yourself.

-Can you build your team’s confidence a decision represents the best decision based on all data available, to get everyone’s work pointing in the same direction?
+• Can you build your team’s confidence that a decision represents the best decision based on all data available, to get everyone’s work pointing in the same direction?

 The answer to both these questions is — yes, you can.

-One more question: how valuable would it be to your team’s motivation and success to know that you could call on superior skills in decision making?
+• One more question: how valuable would it be to your team’s motivation and success to know that it houses superior skills in decision making?

 You’ll have to answer that question yourself (although I have a hunch).

 There is a type of brain that is unsurpassed at focus and objective decision-making.
-The autistic brain is incredible at this.
+That is the autistic brain.
 Yes, there are things it is not very good at, just like every other brain in the world, but focus and objective decision-making?
 Rest easy, autists have this covered.

-I’m going to share some research that underpins what I am saying, because I am an evidence-based lover-of-data, both numerical and anecdotal, and I don’t make big statements like this without foundation.
-But before I do, I’m going to talk about the opportunity this offers to your organization, and how you can take a step in the right direction to take advantage of your opportunity.
+I’m going to share some research that underpins what I am saying, but before I do, I’m going to talk about the opportunity this offers to your organization, and how you can take a step in the right direction to take advantage of this opportunity.

 I want this incredible focus and objective decision making in my organization.
 How do I get it?

 Autists are highly specialized in focus and objectivity.
-Of course, some allists (I just learnt this word — it means “non-autists”) have these skills as well: this is why you think, “We’re fine.
-We’ve got this covered”.
-Some of these allists may just not know they are autistic; some are genuinely allists.
-It doesn’t really matter.
-But you will greatly increase the chances that your organization excels in these business-critical skills if your organization attracts and enables people whose brains contain these autistic traits.
+Of course, allists (“non-autists”) have these skills as well to some extent: this is why everyone tends to think, “We’re fine.
+We’ve got this covered.”
+But you will greatly increase the chances that your organization excels in these business-critical skills if your organization attracts and enables people whose brains are specialized in this behavior.

 Autists’ amazingness in focus and objectivity comes at a cost.
-One brain can’t do everything, which is why evolution has made different people specialize in different things.
-Autists tend to struggle, for example, to understand social interaction like small talk and body language (learn more in this article); they can do it, but it’s hard work, and that is work that is not going into the focus and objectivity.
+One brain can’t do everything, which is why evolution has made different types of brains specialize in different things.
+Autists tend to struggle, for example, to understand social interaction like small talk and body language (learn more in this article); they can do it, but it’s hard work, and distracts energy and focus from other deliverables.
 If you want full focus and objectivity (you do!), then you need to remove unnecessary brain exhaustion, such as by stopping surprising people with agendas only when they are in the meeting, and insisting the camera is turned on.

 An autist-attracting-and-enabling culture is not one that happens overnight, and it is not one that you can turn on because you have a critical decision to make tomorrow.

 An autist-attracting-and-enabling culture is one, however, that you can create in anticipation of these critical decisions.
-You know they’re coming, so it is best to get ready to welcome these brilliant brains.
+It’s best to get ready to welcome these brilliant brains.

 The best thing?
 These kinds of teams are better places for allists to work in as well: everyone benefits.

-Extra bonus: if you lead with your culture, instead of leading with poor autists who need to struggle in your organization until your culture catches up, you don’t depend on people being willing to share their autism.
+Extra bonus: if you lead with your culture, instead of expecting autists to declare their diagnosis and request accommodations, you don’t depend on vulnerable people daring to trust that sharing a personal situation will lead to better working conditions.
 You don’t even depend on people knowing they’re autistic.
-You will simply know that you are ahead of the game because you have used the needs of autists to build a best-in-class, engaging culture where you max out the chance that everyone is contributing at the top of their games.
+You will simply know that you are ahead of the game because you have used the needs of autists to build a best-in-class, engaging culture where you maximize the chance that everyone is contributing at the tops of their games.

 Accuracy footnote: you almost certainly have autists in your organization already, whether you know it or not.
 They are probably not working at the top of their game because a lot of their energy is drained into agenda-free meetings with their videos on.
-They will be very happy if you start off on this route, and you won’t have to wait for long before they can contribute more of their skills!
+They will be more productive if you start off on this route, and you won’t have to wait for long before they naturally contribute more of their skills!

 How do you know that autists are great at focusing?